vriteshg1210/DATA-512-Wildfire-Final-Project/README.md

 Moreover, responses from the EPA API sometimes lack the 'aqi' parameter, requiring robust exception handling.
 In my city locations, data for gaseous pollutants was notably absent, with only data available for particulate pollutants, prompting the need for specialized handling in this specific scenario.

 ## Documentation

-In order to read in the wildfire data, the following example notebook provided by Professor David McDonald  was used under the CC-BY license.
+In order to read the wildfire data, the following example notebook provided by Professor David McDonald  was used under the CC-BY license.
 Example Notebook for Reading in the Wildfire Data - https://drive.google.com/file/d/1qNI6hji8CvDeBsnLDAhJXvaqf2gcg8UV/view
-We also used the GeoJSON reader provided by Professor David McDonald for the above purpose under the same licence.
+We also used the GeoJSON reader provided by Professor David McDonald for the above purpose under the same license.
 Link - https://drive.google.com/file/d/1TwCkvdaw0MxJzW7NSDg6XxYQ0dvaS44I/view
 CC-BY License - https://creativecommons.org/licenses/by/4.0/
 This project adheres to the recommended best practices for replication and documentation:
 Jupyter Notebooks: detailed comments for data acquisition, processing, and analysis.
 README File: Offers a general overview of the project, outlining its objectives, data sources, data processing procedures, and standards for reproducibility.
-LICENSE File: Contains the MIT LICENSE for the project's code, ensuring it is freely usable and the Creative Commons License.
+LICENSE File: Contains the MIT LICENSE for the project's code, ensuring it is freely usable, and the Creative Commons License.

 ## Code Files

 1. DATA 512 Wildfire Part 1.ipynb-This ipynb notebook is for data acquisition and initial analysis
 2. epa_air_quality_history.ipynb- This is the notebook for the acquisition of AQI data
-3. Final Analysis.ipynb- This notebook contains code for the comparitive analysis and predictive modeling.
+3. Final Analysis.ipynb- This notebook contains code for the comparative analysis and predictive modeling.

 ## Environment
 Jupyter was used in order to run a .ipynb Notebook.
 Any editor that allows .ipynb notebooks can be used to run this project following the installation of the modules specified in the code.